 There is a marker system.
-In order to obtain the marker, the applicant must submit a form that includes the name and address of the applicant, a request for immunity, a declaration that the applicant engaged in an arrangement (concerted practice or agreement) and whether the arrangement had as its object or effect a restriction of competition, a description of the conduct, its duration, the affected products and territories, as well as the names and addresses of the other undertakings and their contact persons.
-In addition, the applicant must declare that it will fully cooperate with the Secretariat/ComCo.
+To obtain the marker, the applicant has to submit a form that includes the name and address of the applicant, a request for immunity, a declaration that the applicant engaged in an arrangement (concerted practice or agreement) and whether the arrangement had as its object or effect a restriction of competition, a description of the conduct, its duration, the affected products and territories, as well as the names and addresses of the other undertakings and their contact persons.
+Also, the applicant has to declare that it will fully cooperate with the Secretariat/ComCo.

 4.3 Can applications be made orally (to minimise any subsequent disclosure risks in the context of civil damages follow-on litigation)?